wangwenx190/framelesshelper/README.md

 - The frameless windows will appear in square corners instead of round corners.
 - The resize area is inside of the window.
+- Some users reported that the window is not resizable on some old macOS versions.

 ## FAQs